 Additional Tricks to Ensure Not Overcooking Your Salmon

 Even with foolproof recipes and specific cooking times, we all get distracted and forget to take our fish off the heat or out of the oven.
 Set a timer, and ideally set two timers: one for a one-minute warning and one when you are supposed to stop cooking the fish.
 Then check its progress and adjust your cooking time as needed.

 Keep an eye on your fish as it cooks.
 The cooking times are suggestions but based on your specific cut of fish and how large or thick the filet is, the cooking time could vary drastically.
 Plus some cooking surfaces cook faster than others, so your best bet is to keep an eye on things as you work.
 If a fish looks really well done or burnt, it’s probably already overcooked.

 You can use a fork to break off a small bite of fish, and if it flakes nicely, it’s done.
 If it’s hard to break off and raw inside, it needs more time.
 And if the texture seems tough, it’s overcooked.

 Assume it will Finish Cooking on the Plate

 Most importantly, even after you remove your fish from the oven or stovetop, it will continue cooking!
-The inner temperature of the fish will still be high even if the exterior temperature is reduced, so the fish will cook a bit more on the inside even after you think it is done.
+The internal temperature of the fish will continue to increase even if the exterior temperature has gone down, so the fish will cook a bit more on the inside even after you think it is done.
 Which is why making sure that your fish is slightly translucent on the inside is so crucial — even once your fish is plated and ready to serve, it will continue cooking until it is perfect.